hujhax/austin-improv-wiki/Shows/After School Improv.md

 	</table>
 </div>

-**After School Improv** was an improv show produced by [[The Hideout Theatre]] inspired by after school specials.
+**After School Improv** was an improv show produced by [[Theatres/The Hideout Theatre|The Hideout Theatre]] inspired by after school specials.

 ## History
 *After School Improv* started out as a show format from [[Troupes/Parallelogramophonograph|Parallelogramophonograph]] in 2006.

-The show premiered as a mainstage show at [[The Hideout Theatre]] in January and February of 2009.
+The show premiered as a mainstage show at [[Theatres/The Hideout Theatre|The Hideout Theatre]] in January and February of 2009.

 It was brought back in 2012 as a student-cast show that ran Saturdays at 6pm in March.